vboyev-MSFT/defender-docs/defender-endpoint/managing-exclusions.md

 ## Manage exclusions for Windows devices

 The following table shows which exclusion types are supported by each management tool.
+In the table, certain abbreviations are used:

 - "Custom AV" refers to custom antivirus exclusions.
 - "ASR only" refers to exclusions for attack surface reduction capabilities only.